BloomTech-Labs/code-your-dreams-fe/README.md

 **QA prerequisites:**

 - An Auth0 account is required for the app to function.
-- The Auth0 credentials must be added to the `.env.local` file.
+- The Auth0 credentials must be added to the `.env` file.
 - A CYD super user account must be created in Auth0.
 - Notes
   - The app was built for use on a desktop and responsive design for mobile/table was not taken into consideration during development.